bekk/bekk-christmas/post/elm/elm-doc-preview.md

 $ elm-doc-preview
 ```

-And the command line tool starts up a web page showing all the dependencies you have installed in your app.
+The command line tool starts up a web page showing all the dependencies you have installed in your app.

 ![A webpage showing elm-doc-preview and a list of all the dependencies the app is using](/assets/elm-doc-preview-1.png)